yumyai/vsearchpipeline/docs/usage.md

 }
 ```
 #### Job names with special characters
-On some HPCs (like the one I use), certain characters such as parentheses and columns are not allowed in the slurm job names.
-The code below can be added to the `conf/base.config` file to replace these characters by underscores.
+On some HPCs, certain characters such as parentheses and columns are not allowed in the slurm job names.
+The configs below are used in the `-profile snellius`.
 ```
 executor{
     jobName = {